pajachiet/mongo_sql_analytics_platform/README.md

 ## TODO

 By decreasing priority order :

 - Add demonstration dashboards to Superset
+- Add explanations on demonstration (what it does, what to look for once it has run)
+- Add schema of the architecture, and a link to the PyParis talk
 - Publish pymongo-schema on PyPi and install it from there
 - Set specific versions in requirements.txt files
 - Improve superset volumes organization, to follow 'bin', 'data', 'conf' organization of other services